First-principles investigation of mechanical, electronic and optical properties of H-, F- and Cl-diamane

 Ton Duc Thang University

-Chemistry(all), Condensed Matter Physics, Physics and Astronomy(all), Surfaces and Interfaces, Surfaces, Coatings and Films
+- General Chemistry, Condensed Matter Physics, General Physics and Astronomy, Surfaces and Interfaces, Surfaces, Coatings and Films